 The industry's most efficient boost controllers.
-These controllers boost lower-voltage solar panels up to charge 36V or 48V nominal batteries.8A 36/48V MPPT Controller
+These controllers boost lower-voltage solar panels up to charge 36V or 48V nominal lead-acid batteries.8A 36/48V lead-acid MPPT Controller

 - 99% Peak Efficiency

 - Advanced electronic protections

 Genasun GV-Boost 105-350W Solar Golf Cart Boost Charge Controller with MPPT